 Postgraduate research students

-- If you a full-time postgraduate research student, you remain eligible for a Council Tax exemption until your first year of writing up has passed or you have submitted your first thesis for examination, whichever is earlier.
+- If you are a full-time postgraduate research student, you remain eligible for a Council Tax exemption until your first year of writing up has passed or you have submitted your first thesis for examination, whichever is earlier.

 - If you are a part-time postgraduate research student, you will not be eligible for Council Tax exemption and this will apply to your writing up period as well.